Top 10 Tips to Hire Quality Seasonal Workers

-In preparation for this summer season, you may already be starting to gear up for hiring temporary workers.
-Seasonal hiring already has inherent challenges, but with unemployment at a 17-year low, this summer may be more difficult than most.
+In preparation for this holiday season, you may already be starting to gear up for hiring temporary workers.
+Seasonal hiring already has inherent challenges, but with unemployment at a 17-year low, this winter may be more difficult than most.

 1. Assess Your Needs